-York is a city in the north of England famed for its cathedral, quaint cobbled streets and for its many excellent museums.
-Discover the best things to do in York from exploring the city’s links with the chocolate industry (and of course have a taste) to its Roman and Viking past.
+York is a city in the north of England famed for its cathedral, quaint cobbled streets, and for its many excellent museums.
+Discover the best things to do in York from exploring the city’s links with the chocolate industry (and of course having a taste) to its Roman and Viking past.

 Table of Contents

 - 1. See the Gothic York Minster Cathedral

 - 2. Take a Walking Tour of the Old City

 - 3. Take a Cruise on the River Ouse